Cost Function Unrolling in Unsupervised Optical Flow

+which are highly discontinuous.
+Inspired by the vast research carried for many years before the deep learning era, we claim that non-differentiable cost functions should be dealt with greater care.
 Proximal iterative methods for learning complex functions have shown superiority in many Image Processing, as well as Computer Vision tasks \cite{wang2016proximal,monga2019algorithm,zhang2020deep}.
 In these works, axiomatic optimization algorithms are unrolled and each iteration is mapped to a sub-network having its own learnable parameters.
 The resulting network architectures consist of task specific stacked modules which may be trained end-to-end in both supervised and unsupervised manners.
 Performance boost has been achieved either by increasing the number of stacked modules \cite{wang2016proximal} or introducing intermediate modules \cite{luo2021upflow,wang2020cot}, both resulting in increased model complexity and size.

-In this paper, we shift unrolling to the cost function, improving DNN model optimization while preserving its architecture as opposed to standard unrolling.
-Specifically, we present a novel pipeline we refer to as Cost Unrolling, in which we unroll the commonly used unsupervised cost function consisting of a data term and TV smoothness regularization, to obtain an iterative proxy.
-Following the well known Alternating Direction Method of Multiplies (ADMM) \cite{admm0} algorithm, our initial optimization problem is iteratively decomposed into a set of sub-problems, each one featuring a differentiable cost function.
-Gradients computed using all sub-cost functions at each training step are shown to be more accurate in the regions where the gradients of the original cost function are hard to evaluate or undefined, improving convergence.
+In this paper, to the best of our knowledge, we are the first to shift unrolling to the cost function, improving the optimization of a given DNN model while preserving its architecture, as opposed to baselines featuring unrolled architectures.
+Specifically, we present a novel pipeline we refer to as Cost Unrolling, in which we obtain a differentiable alternative for the the commonly used TV smoothness regularization.
+Following the well known Alternating Direction Method of Multiplies (ADMM) \cite{admm0} algorithm, our initial optimization problem is decomposed into a set of iterative sub-problems, each one featuring a differentiable quadratic cost function.
+Our unrolled cost function is then defined as the accumulation of all unrolled sub-cost functions.
+Gradients generated during training are shown to be much more stable in the regions where the gradients of the original cost function are hard to evaluate or undefined, improving convergence.